What "Not" to Detect: Negation-Aware VLMs via Structured Reasoning and Token Merging: Experiments

 \subsection{Ablation Study}

 Our ablation study, summarized in Table~\ref{tab:ablation}, reveals the impact of each component, with attention diagnostics in Figure~\ref{fig:avg_attn_supp} in the Appendix providing a clear mechanism for the improvements.
 Placing LoRA adapters in the \texttt{deep} fusion blocks consistently outperforms \texttt{shallow}.
 This is because \texttt{deep} placement maintains elevated attention on negation tokens in the later blocks where decisions are formed, whereas the effect of \texttt{shallow} placement dissipates too early.
 Furthermore, training with \textsc{CoVAND} dataset yields substantial gains over generic captions, demonstrating its value for both accuracy and generalization.
 Finally, adding \textsc{NegToMe} with its negation boost factor provides large gains, such as a \textbf{+2.7} improvement in NMS-AP.
 This trend is mirrored on the $D^{3}$ benchmark.
 While using our \textsc{CoVAND} dataset alone yields a +2.2 mAP improvement over the baseline, \textsc{NegToMe} adds a further +2.0 mAP on top.
 This near-equal contribution highlights that our token merging strategy is as impactful as the dataset itself.
 The attention analysis further confirms that \textsc{NegToMe} directly causes this improvement by increasing attention to the negated phrase.
+Together, these results motivate our final design that locates adaptation late in the fusion stack and explicitly increases negation cues to counteract affirmative bias.